Why local knowledge matters in a global crisis

 The small business market in the Isle of Man has a solid base and that allows a bank to identify the opportunities to help cement that by offering the right product.

-It is in a bank’s interests to accommodate the needs of its customers.
+It is in a bank’s interest to accommodate the needs of its customers.
 The net result is for a more active economy.

 It makes good business sense for independent, island-based organisations, to tailor products to the local demand.

-Ultimately, the benefit will be for the island as whole.Back to all news
+Ultimately, the benefit will be for the island as a whole.Back to all news